In this long-read, you will read about the ethics of neuromarketing practices and learn how it can improve –instead of ruin– your reputation.

 Combine brains with marketing

 Before getting to the ethical side of the story, let us give you a brief history lesson in marketing.
 You can pretty much say that marketing was invented alongside money.
 Before the digital era, shop owners already displayed their products as appealing as possible to increase sales.
 In the 80’s TV and radio commercials appeared.
 Later on, researchers started conducting marketing research and developed important theories and models.
 During the 90’s, the first interest in the brain for marketing purposes arose.
 Ten years later, neuromarketing was born.
-The first research on how the consumer’s brain works was presented.
+The first research on how the consumer’s brain works were presented.
 The term was officially coined in 2002 by Professor Smidts of Rotterdam University.
 Slightly patriotic side note: this explains why many of the leading neuromarketing experts and companies are Dutch!

 Neuromarketing vs marketing